takinbo/homebrew-bitcoin/README.md

 ## bitcoind

-This formula currently has trouble on Mavericks.
-You will have to install with `--HEAD` until the next bitcoind release (>0.8.6).
+This formula has been updated to install bitcoind and bitcoin-cli version 0.9.0.
+Everything seems to work greak on Mavericks.

 ## bitcoind-next-test